NickMcConnell/AngbandPlus/readme.txt

 any suggestions.
 Use the newsgroup "rec.games.roguelike.angband" to ask any general questions about the game, including compilation questions.

-This version of Angband will run on Macintosh, Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...
+This version of Angband will run on OS X (10.3 and later), Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...

 See compile.txt, the Makefiles, h-config.h, and config.h for details on compiling.